Sunday, April 12, 2026

 Africa50-Power Grid collaboration highlighted in New Delhi

-Officials at an India-Africa Strategic Partnership Meeting have reiterated that the two nations would work closely in areas of renewable energy expansion, development of interconnected grid systems, advancement of energy storage and flexibility solutions, and capacity building through institutional strengthening.
+Officials at an India-Africa Strategic Partnership meeting have reiterated that the two nations would work closely in areas of renewable energy expansion, development of interconnected grid systems, advancement of energy storage and flexibility solutions, and capacity building through institutional strengthening.

 “Both sides also highlighted the importance of investment-led collaboration, technology transfer, and public-private partnerships, aiming to build an inclusive, equitable, and future-ready energy ecosystem that drives long-term socio-economic transformation,” the Ministry said.